timmyd7777/SSCore/SSData/Stars/README.md

 - Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.
 - Version 2.0 (4 May 2021): Added binary star orbital data from WDS, variable star data from GCVS, a few nearby star proper names.
 - Version 3.0 (9 Feb 2023): Added identifiers, positions, motions, and distances fom GAIA DR3.
+- Version 3.1 (11 Feb 2023): Keep original SKY2000 positions to preserve double stars.
+Use identifiers, motions, radial velocities, and parallaxes fom GAIA DR3.

 Nearest.csv
 -----------

 This list of the 377 nearest stars is primarily based on data from [The 10-parsec Sample in the GAIA Era](https://gruze.org/10pc_v2/), version 2.
 It includes all known stars closer than 10 parsecs; brown dwarfs and exoplanets are not included.
+Three problematic stars (41 Ara Bb, Xi UMa Ab, Xi UMa Bb) were removed from the original 10-pc sample, which contains 380 stars.

-Missing names, identifiers, and magnitudes were added from the [RECONS](http://www.recons.org/TOP100.posted.htm) list of 160 nearest stars, cross-referenced with [this list](http://www.ieti.org/articles/crossref.pdf) by Gerald Nordley, and NASA's [SKY2000 Master Star Catalog](https://cdsarc.unistra.fr/ftp/V/145).
+Missing names, identifiers, and magnitudes were added from the [Gliese-Jahreiss Catalog of Nearby Stars](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/cns3.html) 3rd Edition, the [RECONS](http://www.recons.org/TOP100.posted.htm) list of 160 nearest stars, cross-referenced with [this list](http://www.ieti.org/articles/crossref.pdf) by Gerald Nordley, and NASA's [SKY2000 Master Star Catalog](https://cdsarc.unistra.fr/ftp/V/145).
 Binary star orbital data was added from the [Sixth Catalog of Orbits of Visual Binary Stars](http://www.astro.gsu.edu/wds/orb6.html).
+Double star identifiers and data were added from the [Washington Double Star Catalog](http://www.astro.gsu.edu/wds/).
 Variable star data was added from the [General Catalogue of Variable Stars version 5.1](http://www.sai.msu.su/gcvs/gcvs/intr.htm).

 The column format is identical to that of **Stars.csv**, above.
 The preferred order for the catalog identifiers and names is: Bayer or GCVS, Flamsteed, GJ, HD, DM, HIP, then common names.